6.8 SPC vs. 300 Blackout: Powering Up the AR Platform

-In this article, I will give you the straight facts about these two calibers and help you decide which of these two rifle cartridges is the best choice for your next AR-15.
+In this article I will provide you with the facts about these two rifle cartridges, and help you decide which is better for your next AR-15.

 What's the Difference Between 6.8 SPC and 300 Blackout?